Looking for new ways to transform your nursing CV? We have the answers!

-Nursing is a difficult but rewarding profession, and you don't always have the time to spend keeping your CV updated.
-Whether you're looking for your first job, interested in switching jobs or returning to work after a break, an up-to-date, professional CV is a must-have.
+Nursing is a difficult but rewarding profession and you don't always have the time to spend keeping your CV updated.
+Whether you're looking for your first job, are interested in switching jobs, or are returning to work after a break, an up-to-date, professional CV is a must-have.

 If you're feeling unsure about how to write a nursing CV, or if you don't know what to include, read on for some helpful tips and advice to upgrade your current CV and give yourself the best chance at success.